 Every social media platform has its own unique nuances and culture, and what works on one may fall flat on another.
 We always consider the platform when crafting social media posts, and while creating two or three separate versions may add a little time, it’s well worth the effort.

-These two posts (one on Facebook and another on LinkedIn) lead back to the same content, but each one features unique language and imagery tailored to the platform.
-Conforming to the norms of each platform only took a few minutes, but it allowed us to see success one each.
+The Facebook and LinkedIn posts above lead back to the same content, but each one features unique language and imagery tailored to the platform.

 This content proved popular when posted organically, so we decided to spend a little money to get it in front of even more people.